leiyucs/leiyucs.github.io/_pages/awards.md

 ---
 * IBM Outstanding Innovation Award
 * 2021 IBM Research Accomplishment - zAI Software
-* Six IBM Invention Plateau awards, 2020-2021
+* Seven IBM Invention Plateau awards, 2020-2022
 * Outstanding Service Award, the 6th ACM/IEEE Conference on Internet of Things Design and Implementation, May 18-21, 2021
 * George N. Saridis Best Transactions Paper Award, for our paper "A Review of Communication,Driver Characteristics, and Controls Aspects of Cooperative Adaptive Cruise Control (CACC)"published in the IEEE Transactions on Intelligent Transportation Systems, 2020
 * Service award of the 16th IEEE International Conference on Mobile Ad-Hoc and Smart Systems (IEEE MASS 2019)